Asus Refreshes Ultraportable Lineup at CES With ZenBook 14, ZenBook S13

-Asus has announced its 2019 lineup of thin and light 'Ultrabooks' at CES 2019 including the affordable ZenBook 14 and the ZenBook S13, which the company claims sports the world's thinnest bezels.
+Asus - the Taiwanese electronics giant - has announced its 2019 lineup of thin and light 'Ultrabooks' at CES 2019 including the affordable ZenBook 14 and the ZenBook S13, which the company claims sports the world's thinnest bezels.
 Asus also unveiled the StudioBook S (W700) at the trade show, which is a sleek and portable workstation-class laptop.
-Finally, the company also refreshed its VivoBook line with thinner display bezels.
+Finally, the Asus also refreshed its VivoBook line with thinner display bezels.
+Asus ahead of CES 2019 had also unveiled four new Chrome OS machines, and during the show, unveiled another Chromebook model.

 Asus ZenBook S13, ZenBook 14, and Studiobook S prices, availability